 Mr Tulloh's main subspecialty interest is the management of complex abdominal wall hernias, laparoscopic Upper GI surgery (including hernias) and bariatric surgery.

-Since his appointment to the Royal Infirmary Mr Tulloh has been able to concentrate on upper gastrointestinal surgery and develop interests in complex laparoscopic procedures including bariatrics and hernia surgery, both laparoscopic and open.
+While he is a broadly-trained general surgeon, Mr Tulloh maintains particular interests in complex laparoscopic procedures including bariatrics and hernia surgery, both laparoscopic and open.
 He is also interested in emergency surgery in general, and in the initial assessment and management of acutely unwell surgical patients.

 Appointments and Activities

 From January 2022 Mr Tulloh will be one of two general surgeons at the Western Isles Hospital in Stornoway, Isle of Lewis.
 He has been a general and upper GI surgeon at the Royal Infirmary of Edinburgh since 2004.
 He will continue his role as an honorary senior lecturer at the University of Edinburgh and part of the teaching faculty for Care of the Critically Ill Surgical Patient courses through The Royal College of Surgeons.

 Born and bred in Melbourne, Australia, Mr Tulloh’s undergraduate clinical years were spent at St Vincent's Hospital.
 Postgraduate training in surgery was also based at St Vincent's and was completed in early 1990.